pemarquez/dbt_vault/README.md

 ```

 ### At this point the Cloud 9 environment is ready for DBT development.
-Happy modelling!!

 ## use below DBT commands to compile, test & run the models:
 *****************************************************